18 Ultic Soils

 UYMZ

-1. pH of 4.8 or less in the Eluvial horizons (if present) or upper subhorizon of the B, and 10% or more humus coatings or coatings of colour value 4 or less on peds in some part of the B horizon, and
+1. pH of 4.8 or less in the eluvial horizons (if present) or uppermost B subhorizon, and 10% or more humus coatings or coatings of colour value 4 or less on peds in some part of the B horizon, AND

 Mottled-podzolic Yellow Ultic Soils